Writing documentation for your house

 Conclusion

 This has been a nice quality-of-life improvement for my family when it comes to having a simple place to find information.
 I have an irrigation-system reference page I used frequently when trying to understand how our system worked.
-I love the user-manual reference page, which collects links to PDFs or web user manuals of all of the appliances, consumer electronics, etc. we use; if I need to perform a routine cleaning of the dishwasher, I’m about 3 clicks from the user manual without needing to search or find model numbers.
+I love the user-manual reference page, which collects links to PDFs or web-based user manuals of all of the appliances, consumer electronics, etc. we use; if I need to perform a routine cleaning of the dishwasher, I’m about 3 clicks from the user manual without needing to search or find model numbers.
 Having a nice how-to guide for turning off the water mains adds a sense of security in an emergency.
+Having a changelog makes it very easy to look up when we did particular work and how much it cost.

 I feel like this adds value to our home, and look forward to being able to pass on this documentation to the next owners, so they will have all the answers to the questions I had.
 Of course, it is highly unlikely the next owners will want such an involved tech stack.
 But even in that case, I can just share the plain-text markdown files used to generate the site: it will still be far better than nothing.